 - Sensory elements such as musical instruments or brightly colored play panels

-Design a playground that encourages active play, creative exercise and sensory exploration.
+Encourage active play, creative exercise and sensory exploration in your playground design.
 A playground that lets kids choose the way they play is more engaging.
 Types of play include:

 - Solitary—independent play like solving puzzles or doing crafts